Video best practices

 robots meta tag.

-Clipstructured data to specify the exact start and end point to each segment, and what label to display for each segment.
+Clipstructured data: Specify the exact start and end point to each segment, and what label to display for each segment.

 - If your video is hosted on YouTube, you can specify the exact timestamps and labels in the video description on YouTube.
 Check out the best practices for marking timestamps in YouTube descriptions.